-The on-campus ministries of the Anglican, Presbyterian, and United Church at the University of Guelph became officially ecumenical, under the banner of ECM, in the mid-1980's.
+Ecumenical campus ministry has been an important part of campus life at UofG since 1968, when Rev. Ritchie McMurray was hired by the Anglican and United Church as the university's first full-time chaplain.
 But the legacy of our partner traditions goes back well beyond that.
 Since the very first dreams for the Ontario Agricultural College, our traditions have helped shape, inform, and nurture this campus as a place of learning and whole person development.

 Among those who have shepherded this campus community are: